Help & User Guide

 What is a DKIM selector?

 A selector is a label that identifies which DKIM key a mail provider uses.
 Common selectors include google, selector1, selector2, k1, and s1.
-Check your email provider documentation, or look for DKIM-Signature: headers in an email you sent.
+Trend Micro Email Security generates a unique timestamp-based selector (e.g. tm-dkim-20231106131339) — find yours in the TM admin console under Administration → Domains → DKIM Key Management.
+You can also look for a DKIM-Signature: header in any email you have sent.

 My SPF record has too many lookups — what do I do?